 China and Vietnam also produce matcha green tea.

 Matcha Production in Japan

-Japan is the greatest Global Producer Of Matcha.
+Japan is the greatest global producer of matcha.

 Honshu is the largest island that makes up Japan, containing most of the countries prefectures (such as Tokyo, which is both a city and a prefecture).
 Within the Kyoto Prefecture is the city of Uji, located to the south of Kyoto.
-It is home to the worlds most famous and oldest tea gardens, which produce Japan’s most expensive and exclusive green tea.
+It is home to the world’s most famous and oldest tea gardens, which produce Japan’s most expensive and exclusive green tea.
 Uji is famous for the production of Gyokuro, Sencha and Matcha teas.
-Kyoto historically moulded and perfected the art of tea in Japan and today is home to the best tea schools within the country and around the world (Heiss, M.L., et al., 2007).
+Kyoto historically molded and perfected the art of tea in Japan and today is home to the best tea schools within the country and around the world (Heiss, M.L., et al., 2007).

 Aichi prefecture produces premium matcha tea.
 Found in central Honshu (ibid).